Crusse/todo-list/README.md

 alias todohtml='todoraw --color | aha > /tmp/todo-work.html && google-chrome /tmp/todo-work.html'
 ```

-Now you can run `todoless` in the terminal and print a colored, scrollable TODO
+Now you can run `todo` in the terminal and print a colored, scrollable TODO list
-list easily whenever you need it.
+easily whenever you need it.

 If you need the raw output (e.g. for copy-pasting), you can run `todo`.

-If you
-have `aha` installed (install it on Linux with `sudo apt install aha`), you can
+If you have `aha` installed (install it on Linux with `sudo apt install aha`),
-generate a colored HTML output of your TODO list.
+you can generate a colored HTML output of your TODO list with `todohtml`.